Skip Ribbon Commands

 Readers

-• an understanding of the need to maintain confidentiality.
+• understand the need to maintain confidentiality,

 A supervisor, in addition to the reader, must be present in the examination room and monitor all interactions between the reader and the student.